Janiel777/Nes-game-example/README.md

 # How to download and run the game on the emulator

-## 1. Dirigirse a la seccion donde estan los releases
+## 1. Go to the section where the releases are
 ![image](https://github.com/Janiel777/Nes-game-example/assets/95184925/011a0a3b-641a-46cb-bb2f-bb16298c82d3)